revilowaldow/BITC/Sessions/2026/05 31 - Session 66.md

 <hr>

-Kevin no info on the origins of the silver company Founded by a guy in
+Kevin no info on the origins of the silver company Founded by a guy in the aegan empire

+Toryk Jamal & Lyan Thorp
+Lyan likes ruins archeology, history